NikKowPHP/social-brain/chapters/chapter-9.md

 This model was a Rosetta Stone for me.
 It transformed "difficult conversations" from a terrifying art form into a solvable, systemic challenge.
 The chaos has a pattern.
 Sarah's feedback to David is a direct threat to his **Status**, his **Certainty**, and his **Relatedness**.
 No wonder his brain is likely to crash.

 ***Investigator's Note:*** *The SCARF model is the single most practical tool I discovered in my entire investigation.
-I now use it to debug every potentially difficult interaction before it happens.
-It allows you to anticipate the bugs and proactively write code to prevent them.*
+It's the first thing I draw on the whiteboard when I run a 'Difficult Conversations' workshop for tech leaders.
+It consistently produces a 'lightbulb' moment, turning a terrifying art form into a solvable, systemic challenge.*

 ---
 > ### **Bestseller Breakout: De-escalating with the SCARF Model**